J-essicaTran/inklink/README.md

 6. **Access InkLink Application**

     Open your web browser and navigate to http://localhost:3000 to access the deployed InkLink application.

+### How To Close Application
+Click the stop button in the Docker desktop application

 ### Troubleshooting
 If you encounter any issues, refer to the [Docker documentation](https://docs.docker.com/) for troubleshooting and additional information.